sundramsharma1/Infosys-Internship/README.md

-# SweetSpot API
+<h2 align="center">SweetSpot API</h2>

-### API Development of Sweet Spot: Delivering Delight to Your Doorstep
+<h3 align="center">API Development of Sweet Spot: Delivering Delight to Your Doorstep</h3>
-SweetSpot is a Python-powered e-commerce platform designed for ordering and delivering customized cakes.
-It features online ordering, real-time delivery tracking, and efficient store management, all aimed at providing a seamless user experience while enhancing customer satisfaction and optimizing operations.
+<p align="center">SweetSpot is a Python-powered e-commerce platform designed for ordering and delivering customized cakes.
+It features online ordering, real-time delivery tracking, and efficient store management, all aimed at providing a seamless user experience while enhancing customer satisfaction and optimizing operations.</p>

 ## Table of Contents 🗂️
 - [Features](#features)